Edging Timer β free, guided session timer for solo edging

 Edging timer + stroke pacer = full guidance

 Pair the edging timer with our stroke pacer for a fully guided session: the timer handles macro-pacing (cycle structure), the pacer handles micro-pacing (per-stroke rhythm).
 New to edging?
-Start with Slow rhythm + 60 BPM pacer and let auto-intensity ramp you up.
+Start with the Warm-up preset + 60 BPM pacer and let auto-intensity ramp you up.
 Experienced?
-Run Intense rhythm + 100 BPM lock for an edge-heavy 30-minute session.
+Run the Denial or Ruin preset with a 100 BPM lock for an edge-heavy 30-minute session.

 Frequently asked questions